 1. Dedicated Skills Section (Most Common)

-A separate section near the top (after summary/objective).
-Group by category:
+A separate section near the top (after the summary or objective).
+Group by category.

 Technical Skills: Python, SQL, Tableau, AWS